Patriot Subaru hosts ‘Cars for Community’ event

 They’ll have food trucks if you get hungry, raffles for fun, and a live radio broadcast on WPRO AM with Patriot Subaru Managing Partner Mark Perryman, hosting his weekly “You Auto Know” program.

-Register today if you are bringing a car, or just coming out to enjoy!
+Register today if you are bringing a car, or just come out to enjoy!

 Register here: https://patriot-subaru-of-north-attleboro.ticketleap.com/cars-for-community/?tcdcmpid=135174&tcdadid=76210052419876&tcdkwid=73432994